cisagov/ScubaGear/baselines/exo.md

 ### Policies
 #### MS.EXO.12.1v1
-- IP allow lists SHOULD NOT be created.
+IP allow lists SHOULD NOT be created.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023

 #### MS.EXO.12.2v1
-- Safe lists SHOULD NOT be enabled.
+Safe lists SHOULD NOT be enabled.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023

 #### MS.EXO.12.3v1
-- A connection filter MAY be implemented to create an IP “Block list.”
+A connection filter MAY be implemented to create an IP Block list.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023